What is Email Authentication?

 Hidden Anchor

-How does email authentication work
+How does email authentication work?

 Email authentication is a collection of activities created to confirm and verify the identity of an email sender.
 These techniques include Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting & Conformance (DMARC).
 By confirming the sender is who they claim to be, email authentication is a key component of protecting both the brand and email recipients from spoofing and phishing.